 This post is because I am a woman, which means I have more responsibility but I am more vulnerable.
-And how those two issues hold and dance upon the grave that was this day.
-I went in to planned parenthood to have my IUD replaced…out with the old and in with the new.
-And the bravery in this act was that I knew it would trigger major PTSD and it would be a suffering but I did it anyway.
-Because I am responsible.
-I didn’t know how traumatic it would be.
+Those two issues held hands and danced upon the grave that was this day.
+I had gone in to planned parenthood to have my IUD birth control replaced…out with the old and in with the new.
+And the bravery in this act was that I knew it would trigger major PTSD and that would be a suffering that I would have to embrace.
+But didn’t know how truly traumatic it would be.
 I had done this multiple times in my past, always alone.
 It was hard and stressful each time because the feeling of it reminded me of being raped.
-But, since I am tough I get through it generally unscathed and I am over it fairly quickly.
-But, in all the times I was alone in the office…I was not isolated.
-This time, I was alone alone. with the exclusion of two very close friends, I had cleaned house recently, which means I informed the toxic people in my life that if they are incapable of being kind guests then they must leave me home.
+But, since I am tough I can usually get through it generally unscathed and I then am over it fairly quickly.
+But, in all the times over the years I went into that office alone…I was never truly isolated and so solitary because I would soon rejoin the world where I had family and friends to distract me from the true depths of this experience.
+This time, I was alone alone. with the exclusion of two very close friends, I had recently cleaned house, by which I mean that I informed the toxic people in my life that if they are incapable of being kind guests then they must leave my home.
 Unfortunately, this left me rather alone.

-I went into the exam room and sat down, water already welling in my eyes, visibly shaking, trying to replace that feeling of being a child with one of being a warrior, reminding myself that I am “strong like bull.
+I went into the exam room and sat down, water already welling in my eyes, visibly shaking, trying to replace that feeling of being a small and fearful child with one of being a warrior, reminding myself that I am “strong like bull.
 I am Titanka”.
 I told the doctor, Veronica, that this was going to be traumatic for me due to multiple sexual assaults.
 I told her that no matter what, no matter what I do or say she should continue with that task. because there is no way that I can do this more than once, i will be spent and depleted and too afraid..and, most importantly, I don’t want to prolong it.
 She offered the idea of a safe word and i just looked at her, disappointed, and told her “NO stopping!” she got me a hot pad to hold onto.
 I accepted it, thinking of how much it was a bandaid on a fleshwound, but it amazed me how helpful it was.
 It was a grand idea, once that i will use again.
 I was sobbing before I got on the table.
-I was surprised that i could not control the tears, normally I can.
+I was surprised that i could not control the tears, which is something i pride myself on.
 I put my knees up, we draped the cloth, and i had never felt so vulnerable. never.
 And then there was the pain.
 As with many of the times I was raped my mind would simply dissociate, leave my body in blank darkness and return after the worst of it had passed.
 I felt my world going dark again.
 I could hear the sounds of my bellowing sobs, i had never heard anyone cry like that in real life.
 I couldn’t believe it was me who was making those sounds, it sounded so far away. deep wails of grief and suffering, scraping the bottom of my gut and the depths of my throat.
 I was feeling a history’s worth of vulnerability, trauma, victimhood all in each single moment….that familiar desperation of waiting for it to be over and hoping it would end soon.
 Each moment stretching like taffy, longer and thicker, over and over.

 all of these women cared. they loved me. they shared and honored in my trauma and therefor, triumph over it to do what needed to be done so that i can be as responsible as possible. but in the spaces in between my experience and the reality of the moment….a place no one could ever reach me, there was that glow holding court so that I would never have to be in a completely dark room all alone, ever again.